I’ve been living in Italy for just over a month now. So far, life is nothing like what I had hoped it would be.

 Social isolation is more difficult to overcome with networking opportunities and language schools closed due to lockdowns.

 Plus, telling my parents “I’m never more than a flight away” feels hollow now.
-Airlines shutting down flights from Italy to America and cancelling flights at will, present American Expats with a new set of unexpected challenges to navigate.
+Airlines shutting down flights from Italy to America and canceling flights at will, present American Expats with a new set of unexpected challenges to navigate.

 Fortunately, two empowering life lessons became crystal clear after moving to Italy in the middle of all the 2020 chaos.